 IDH: BlueChip takes a very different approach than what is provided by traditional insurance carriers.

-THOMPSON: Right.
+ERIC: Right.
 The insurance carriers do have some wellness components to their offering and we definitely look to leverage those offerings as part of our program design.
-BlueChip is cohesive as it’s an offering for all employees verus just those who are on the health insurance plan, which could be anywhere from 55% to 80% of the employee base.
+BlueChip is cohesive as it’s an offering for all employees versus just those who are on the health insurance plan, which could be anywhere from 55% to 80% of the employee base.
 We are looking at 100% of the employee base.

 Also, BlueChip is sustainable and not tied to the insurance carrier.
 On average, employers in our target market change carriers every three years.
 So it is important to have a company-centric wellness program that remains in place and unaffected during these transitions.